Fixing Teenage Thinking Errors

-Our thinking errors usually don’t cause any issues because they are over relatively minor matters, or we have learnt to intervene and interrupt our errors when we catch ourselves in the act.
-In some cases persistent thinking errors do become problematic for adults, and are very common in people who suffer from anxiety or depressive related conditions.
+Our thinking errors usually don’t cause any issues because they are over relatively minor matters, or we have learned to intervene and interrupt our errors when we catch ourselves in the act.
+In some cases, persistent thinking errors do become problematic for adults, and are very common in people who suffer from anxiety or depressive-related conditions.

-The reason thinking errors impact teenagers, is because they have not yet developed the capacity and knowledge on how to spot and manage their own thinking errors.
+The reason thinking errors impact teenagers are that they have not yet developed the capacity and knowledge how to spot and manage their own thinking errors.
 This is compounded by teenagers being wired to experience strong overwhelming emotions which they struggle to manage and keep in check.

 Being able to spot your teen’s thinking errors will save you, and your teen, a whole lot of energy and angst.
 So many arguments with teenagers are fueled by thinking errors.
 Many teenage dramas and emotional outbursts have thinking errors sitting behind them.
 And lots of parental hurt and anxiety is created by unchecked teen thinking errors – and some parental thinking errors along the way.

 So in this post we are going to look at 7 common thinking errors teenagers exhibit and what you can do when your teen gets stuck in an unhelpful mental malaise.

 When a teenager catastrophises they perceive a potentially unfavorable outcome to an event and then conclude that if this outcome does happen, the consequences will be disastrous.
 Needless to say the outcome is always far less dramatic than originally believed.